SUBSCRIBE(free)-Daily Updates (Click Verification Link Received in Your Email)

 Situations where reverse relationship might not result in being a

-(1):- Let, Ms. M is the wife of Mr. S, the Director of TRY NOT Limited and Mr. A
+(1):- Let, Ms. M is the wife of Mr. S, the Director of ABC Limited and Mr. A

 is the Brother of Ms. M. As per the above exclusive list, Wife’s Brother (brother-in-law)